 8. Are Hallucinogens Truly Addictive?

-- The individual is taking the drug without a prescription
+- The individual is taking the medication without a prescription

 - The person is taking too much of the drug at one time